Build Agent Advocates, Not Platform Agents: The Default Path: Platform Agents

-\textbf{Intensified governance by platform companies.} Platform agents could prove invaluable tools for illegitimately governing users \citep{Gillespie2018, suzor2018}.
-By designing guardrails and nudges into LMAs, much as they are now built into LLMs and shaped by the values of their designers, it will be possible to exercise unprecedented fine-grained control over how people use digital technologies.
-The more of our digital actions and interactions a platform agent mediates, the greater the degree to which that agent can monitor those actions for conformity to some set of behavioral standards, and the greater the degree to which the agent can preclude undesired actions from being possible. ``Alignment" techniques can, in other words, be used to limit users' freedom of action.
-While these techniques are not at present robust to adversarial attack, they are sufficiently constraining for most ordinary users that they can empower platform companies to establish and preemptively enforce compliance with platform rules—irrespective of whether those rules are legitimate ~\citep{RN4615}.
+\textbf{Intensified governance by platform companies.} Platform agents could prove invaluable tools for illegitimately governing users~\citep{Gillespie2018, suzor2018}.
+By designing guardrails and nudges into LMAs, much as they are now built into LLMs, fine-grained control over people's use of digital technologies will become possible.
+The more pervasive a platform agent's intermediary role, the greater its ability to monitor our digital actions and interactions for conformity to some set of behavioral standards, as well as its ability to preclude or preempt undesired action \citep{RN4117}. ``Alignment" techniques can, in other words, be used to limit users' freedom of action.
+While these techniques are not at present robust to adversarial attack, they are sufficiently constraining for most ordinary users that they can empower platform companies to establish and preemptively enforce compliance with platform rules---irrespective of those rules' legitimacy~\citep{RN4615}.